About the IIRP

 We are a small graduate school that makes a large impact.

 We offer a train-the-trainers model for our alumni as well as to other practitioners.
 In this way, we have been able to train more 50,000 professionals in more than 70 countries.
-Learn more about our partners and licensed trainers.

 The face of higher education is changing rapidly and dramatically around the world.
 The IIRP has designed its offerings and services to meet the needs of 21st century adult learners and professionals.
 All that the IIRP offers is mission-driven, rooted in everyday professional practice and accessible from anywhere in the world through a wide range of flexible learning options.